Benefits Of The Circular Economy Model You Haven't Considered

 A Circular Model Will Advance Social Equity

+As waste, pollution, and congestion decrease, residents of densely populated urban areas will enjoy greater access to services previously denied to them.
 For example, they will have access to nearby in-demand recycling and remanufacturing jobs, safe and affordable housing, healthier food from vertical and urban farming facilities, and affordable transportation from public and shared vehicles.
 This access to fundamental rights can revolutionize the lives of historically disadvantaged communities.

 3

-The Economy Will Grow for Businesses and Consumers
+The Economy Will Grow

 The product as a service aspect of a circular economy will lead to economic growth and more disposable income for consumers.
 According to a McKinsey report, using products and materials that are easy to disassemble and reuse will lead to over €1.8 trillion in economic benefits by 2030 in the EU alone.